-Cross examination of nursing staff Reed and Brash
+Cross examination of nursing staff Reid and Brash

 It was pointed out that she also told the RC that she viewed DST as a healing and sensible treatment.
 She replied to that, ‘I assumed that it was normal treatment because I was not psychiatrically trained.’

 Sue Chrysanthou suggested that Ms Reid was now contradicting what she told the RC because she’d been influenced by publicity since.
 The witness denied that and said that anyone that worked at CPH could see that the treatmet was a tremendous risk to the patients.